 So, this would actually be more supportive of Sola Scriptura because it emphasizes written revelation rather than oral revelation.
 Furthermore, this "Seat of Moses" would pertain much more to civil law than issuing religious dogma.
 Moses was judge; the priesthood constituted a theocracy.
 These Jewish leaders did not continually make up new laws, but rather upheld the laws that God had originally given to His people through Moses.

-Roman Catholics simply assume without proof that there exists a logical connection between Moses' seat and their chain of so-called apostolic successors.
+Roman Catholics assume without proof that there exists a logical connection between Moses' seat and their chain of so-called apostolic successors.
 They simply commit eisegesis by applying Matthew 23:1-2 to their church hierarchy.
 In fact, this Catholic argument is anachronistic.
-They cannot produce one inspired saying of Jesus Christ or the apostles, that is not recorded in Scripture.
+They cannot produce a single inspired saying of Jesus Christ or the apostles that cannot be found in Scripture.
 The New Testament says nothing concerning a chair of Peter, let alone apostolic successors.
 Christ says nothing in Matthew 23:1-2 about adherence to extra-biblical authorities or traditions.
 There is no evidence for a tradition of successors from Moses' seat.
-The Old Testament knows nothing regarding the existence of a "pre-apostolic succession".
+The Old Testament knows nothing regarding the existence of a "pre-apostolic succession."
 Neither is there any evidence existing that the Jewish people attributed infallibility to their leaders.
 In fact, we know from Scripture that the Scribes and Pharisees did indeed promulgate doctrinal error.
 They were even once referred to by Jesus as "blind guides" (Matthew 23:16).

 Whatever teaching from the writings of Moses and the Prophets that the Scribes and Pharisees had enforced, Christ instructed the people to obey.
 He told them to not emulate the poor moral example of these teachers: